nyancat1232/deep-learning-from-scratch-4/brahch_description.md

 # custom_library
-- Do not merge this branch into master.
+- Experimental branch.
+Do not merge this branch into master.
 This branch is used only for better understanding of this project